tier4/awkernel/mdbook/src/internal/PCIe.md

 ## UnknownDevice

-`UnknownDevice` is a structure for representing a PCIe device with unknown details, including its segment group, bus, device, and function numbers.
+`UnknownDevice` is a structure for representing an attached PCIe device including its segment group, bus, device and function numbers.

 ```rust
 struct UnknownDevice {